idia640/presentations/week08/PITCHME.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gO-xmi1JgnE" frameborder="0" allowfullscreen></iframe>

 Can you spot layers and footing changes in this video?
+(Just the first minute.)

 Note:

-"what's up man -- I kee - how can I help you today"?
+"what's up man -- I kee -

+how can I help you today"?
 (overlapping) "hey"

-"uh.. see what you guys have here" visual search
+"uh.. see what you guys have here"

+*visual search*
 (self) "smoothies"

-move back to counter
+*move back to counter*
 alright...
-I'm going to go with a water and three cookies alright. so its gonna be a dollar, and a dollar 25, a dollar 50, and a dollar 75 (note gesture timing; and note that its obvious who is to pay) alright. here's this. alright sweet. break -- so what you do in a situation like this.
+I'm going to go with a water and three cookies alright. so its gonna be a dollar, and a dollar 25, a dollar 50, and a dollar 75 (note gesture timing; and note that its obvious who is to pay) alright. here's this. alright sweet.

-Note:
+break -- so what you do in a situation like this.

 For example, someone telling a story in layer one may break out of the story to take a break or clear her voice.
 Layer two represents a meta-level above the story.
 And there can be more layers.